Asking About Data

 You rarely need all the data.

 Most questions come with conditions.
-Users who signed up today, completed orders, posts in a specific category.
-WHERE sets those conditions.
+Users who joined today, items with completed orders, posts in a specific category.
+WHERE determines those conditions.

 SELECT name, email